Auto Insurance Claim Advice

 What this clause does is it makes your auto policy “become” secondary to any other insurance policy that could apply to the accident.

-If you purchase “extra” insurance on a rental car (they usually ask you), then this clause would be at issue also.
+If you purchase “extra” insurance on a rental car (they usually ask you to), then this clause would be at issue also.

-If you happen to get in an accident with the rental vehicle, then the insurance policy that you purchased will be primary and the policy in your own auto will be secondary.
+If you happen to get in an accident while using the rental vehicle, then the insurance policy that you purchased will be primary and the policy in your own auto will be secondary.

 It means that the primary policy will pay for the damage as agreed in that policy, up to their limits of liability or fault.